YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 </details>

-This approximation allows us to calculate:
+This approximation allows us to bring the entropy as:

 $$
 \ln(C^n_N)= NS